ml4wireless/adsb-nats/docs-website/docs/replicate/aws.md

 1. `cat aws/assume-eks-admin-role.txt` and copy/paste the command in the terminal
 2. helm install
     - define your TOKEN variable (you will continue to use this often)
+    - Go to the adsb-nats/server/ directory: cd ../adsb-nats/server/
     - `sudo -E helm install plane-nats nats/nats -f config/k8s-values.yml --set auth.token=$TOKEN`
     - example output: